 The soil and conditions in this area of Holland are perfect for Tulip growing.
 And, we will spend the next few miles searching for flower photo ops.
 We return to Alkmaar by the North Sea Dunes with a stop in the ancient town of Bergen.

-We next stop at the museum village Zaanse Schanse - a delightful old hamlet with characteristic green wooden houses, charming gardens, tradesmen's workshops, and historic windmills.
+A few miles later we visit the museum village Zaanse Schanse - a delightful old hamlet with characteristic green wooden houses, charming gardens, tradesmen's workshops, and historic windmills.

 We cycle winding bike paths in the lovely nature area of Het Twisk leading to the short ferry into Amsterdam.
 Tonight we celebrate a special captain's farewell dinner!